 Secure, consistent, respectful and reciprocal relationships between children, staff and families.

 High expectations for all children’s learning.

 Communication with families, who are involved in decision-making about their child’s learning.
 “We are the experts on learning, you are the experts on your children.”

-Learning experiences that’re relevant & contextual.
+Learning experiences that are relevant & contextual.

 Is the process of gathering and analysing information as evidence of how children feel, what they know, can do and understand.
-Knowing each child well is vital, so an excellent understanding of child development are used for planning and assessment purposes.
+Knowing each child well is vital, so an excellent understanding of child development is used for planning and assessment purposes.

 At kindy, spilling the paint is not an interruption to the program but an important part of it.
-How the staff respond to this incident can empower the child and instill in them self-confidence, purposeful assertiveness and a sense of themselves as a competent and capable individual.
+How the staff respond to this incident can empower the child and instill in them self-confidence, purposeful, assertiveness and a sense of themselves as a competent and capable individual.